Projects and Theses

 Graph Databases and Machine Learning

-Query optimization, i.e., the translation of a declarative query statement into an efficient query execution plan, is one of the central problems of database systems research.
-A recent idea towards improving query optimization in relational databases is to employ Machine Learning.
-However, despite the vast amount of research on both traditional and ML-based methods for query optimization on relational databases, the same is not the cases for non-relational database systems.
-Acknowledging the fact that an increasing number of data sets is graph-structured and, in particular, represented in the Resource Description Framework (RDF) or in the Property Graph Mode, we argure that graph database systems can profit from similar machine learning techniques as relational database systems.
-Projects in this area aim at proposal exploring open research problems with regard to the use of machine learning for optimzing query processing in graph databases.
+Query optimization, i.e., translating a declarative query statement into an efficient query execution plan, is one of the central problems of database systems research.
+A recent idea for improving query optimization in relational databases is to employ Machine Learning.
+Despite some recent advances in the realm of relational databases, many important challenges remain unaddressed.
+Furthermore, the use of machine learning for query optimization on graph databases is a fairly unexplored area.
+Acknowledging that an increasing number of data sets is graph-structured and, in particular, represented in the Resource Description Framework (RDF) or in the Property Graph Mode, we argue that graph database systems can profit from similar machine learning techniques as relational database systems.
+Projects in this area aim to explore open research problems concerning the use of machine learning for optimizing query processing in databases.

 Possible projects